frzrbox/giftbag/README.md

   }
   `
 <br/>
-- Shorthand Properties  -  all properties within `transform` don't need to be passed within `transform`:
+- All properties within `transform` don't need to be passed within `transform`:

 	`
 	anim: {